Artwork by Micah Bazant

 In Ashley’s first case (“Diamond I”), the court found that she had a constitutional right to be protected from sexual assault and provided treatment for gender dysphoria.
 Ashley settled her lawsuit in 2016, securing system-wide policy changes related to medical care for trans people incarcerated in Georgia prisons, sexual assault prevention, and personnel training.

-Notably, the United States Department of Justice weighed in on the lawsuit with a Statement of Interest that discussed the unconstitutionality of “freeze-frame” policies that prevented many incarcerated trans people from accessing hormone therapy and asserted that prison officials are obligated to assess and treat gender dysphoria, just as they would any other medical or mental health condition.
+Notably, the United States Department of Justice (DOJ) weighed in on the lawsuit with a Statement of Interest that discussed the unconstitutionality of “freeze-frame” policies that prevented many incarcerated trans people from accessing hormone therapy and asserted that prison officials are obligated to assess and treat gender dysphoria, just as they would any other medical or mental health condition.
 Following that intervention, and after receiving a series of complaints of abuse, DOJ opened an investigation into GDC in 2016.
 This was the first DOJ investigation of its kind into the treatment of LGBTQIA+ people in prisons.
-Unfortunately, that investigation has not been completed
+The investigation is ongoing (see below for more information).

 Diamond II - Diamond v.
 Ward, et al.